UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

       Note that option (1) is more efficient if you want the technology data to be the same at each node and in each investment period, while option (2) is more convenient if you want it to change per node and/or investment period.

 #.
-For the carriers, whether or not curtailment of general production is possible in ``EnergybalanceOptions.JSON``.
+For the carriers, whether or not curtailment of generic production is possible in
+   ``EnergybalanceOptions.JSON``.

-After the complete system topology and system characteristics are finalised, the final data can be loaded into the input data folder.
+After the complete system topology and system characteristics are finalised, time dependent data can be loaded into the input data folder.
 This remaining data covers:

 - Carbon costs: Prices of carbon emissions and/or subsidies for emission reductions.
 These are defined for each investment period and node.